mideind/EmblaFlutterApp/README.md

 for the cross-platform Embla mobile client.

-The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
-Currently built to run on Android 8.1+ (SDK >= 27) and iOS 12+.
+The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework, currently built to run on Android 8.1+ (SDK >= 27) and iOS 12+.

 <a href="https://play.google.com/store/apps/details?id=is.mideind.embla">